jamesplease/redux-resource/docs/api-reference/get-status.md

   from.
 For more on meta locations, see the Notes below.

 4. [`isNullPending`] *(Boolean)*: Whether or not a request status of `NULL` is to be considered as a `pending` request.
 Defaults to `false`.
-See Notes on when to use this.
+See Tips on when to use this.

 #### Returns